This material was prepared in advance of the 2021-2022 academic year and is subject to changes in state or federal laws or regulations.

 Student Assistant Program

 On-campus jobs, financed by the University, are also available.
 Each department has its own funds for this program.
-Inquiries should be made to Student Employment, located in Langdale Hall or visit the web site.
+To apply, visit our employment web site.

-The Job Location and Development Program, administered through the Office of Career Services, Langdale Hall West, 2nd Floor, assists students in obtaining part-time employment off-campus.
+The Job Location and Development Program, administered through the Office of Career Opportunities, in the University Center at Entrance 5, assists students in obtaining part-time employment off-campus.
 For more information, visit the web site.

 While most scholarships are limited to undergraduate students, graduate students are eligible to apply for the following VSU Scholarships: